alpas/alpasdev/README.md

 6. Send a PR.

-Thank you for help for making Alpas better!
+Thank you for making Alpas better!